Skip to main content

 Consider the need to work or implement even more aggressive protective measures.

 Kite presents the forecast of the Apparent Temperature for a range of different situations.
 If you are working in an exposed location in the sun we recommend using the Apparent Temperature (+radiation) forecast.
 This is generally the highest AT and therefore indicates the highest risk.
-The table below presents the different Apparent Temperatures used in Kite and which one to use in a specific situation.

 Name